 Daniel led them to the deck and Lauren met them there with a breathing bottle of cab.
 They called it pizza and beer night only out of tradition.
 They'd met years ago when Lauren had bought one of Dave's paintings.
 You wouldn't know who was the artist and who was the banker—both were clean-cut and conservatively dressed—but Dave was the one who later would drink too much, rant about the commodification of something or other, and retire to the backyard to smoke a hand-rolled cigarette.
 Lauren adored them both.
 "We just got a bit of good news," she said, wanting to explain Daniel's good cheer.
 "The first review is in, and it's fabulous."

 Nish shouted, and Dave clapped.
 Because they were from worlds completely different from Daniel's, they could simply be happy for him.
 There was other news too: a conservative pundit had used a Wall Street Journal column to praise the book, which was poised to become a rallying cry for those on the right, left, and center who feared American retreat from the world.
 Not that there was a chance of retreat, a fact she'd have gathered even without Christos Kosco's tutorials.
 The truth is, Daniel's pro-Americanism had never sat well with her.
-It was in her very first month of grad school that she'd diagnosed the United States.
+It was in her very first month of grad school when she'd diagnosed the United States.
 Inflated sense of own importance, lack of empathy, overconfidence masking a weak ego, need for admiration: a textbook case of Narcissistic Personality Disorder.

 "Okay, okay, simmer down," Daniel said.
 "I mean, Booklist: who gives a shit?
-But at least it makes me less worried that reviewers will want to take me down because of Obama.
+But at least it makes me less worried reviewers will want to take me down because of Obama.
 This reviewer actually paraphrased Obama."

 "Of course," Dave said.
 "Critics are cowards."